 Saved from hell - history of three prisoners from Kulmhof

-Szymon Srebrnik avoided extermination in the camp as he was selected from the transport and forced by the SSmen to work in a commando dealing with burning corpses and grinding bones and debris that were not burned as part of Action 1005 – destroying evidence of genocide.
+Szymon Srebrnik avoided extermination in the camp as he was selected from the transport and forced by the SSmen to work in a commando dealing with burning corpses and grinding bones and debris.

-When on January 18, 1945 it was decided to get rid of the last 47 living prisoners by shooting them in groups of five, Szymon Srebrnik was in the first group.
+When on night January 17/18, 1945 it was decided to get rid of the last 47 living prisoners by shooting them in groups of five, Szymon Srebrnik was in the first group.
 The prisoners were led out and shot in the back of the head with handguns.
-The bullet that hit Srebrnik flew through the nose, without seriously damaging the internal organs.
+The bullet that hit Srebrnik flew through the mouth, without seriously damaging the internal organs.
 Thirteen-year-old Szymon Srebrnik survived lying in a pile of corpses.
-A local farmer found the injured boy.

 After moving out the first five prisoners, people who were staying in the so-called the Granary already knew what awaited them and took up melee combat with the SSmen (using a knife stolen from the kitchen and other items that were at hand).
 During the confusion, Mordechaj Żurawski managed to escape.
 The remaining people were barricaded in the Granary, which was then set on fire at the behest of Commandant Hans Johann Bothmann.